HHS/TANF-app/docs/Technical-Documentation/how-government-will-test-a11y.md

 Accessibility Insights includes both a [Fast Pass](https://accessibilityinsights.io/docs/en/web/getstarted/fastpass/) tool and a comprehensive [Assessment](https://accessibilityinsights.io/docs/en/web/getstarted/assessment/) tool.

+We will conduct accessibility review at the epic-level (i.e., when the last  or only feature associated with the epic has been submitted for QASP review).
 We will check new pages, features, and interactions added during the course of each sprint using:

 - Accessibility Insights Fast Pass tool
 - Accessibility Insights Assessment tool